fgdorais/fgdorais.github.io/_archives/arithmetical-consequences-of-the-set-theoretic-multiverse.md

 The Undefinability Mirage is a fascinating axiom that I hope to talk about in the near future but it does not directly contradict the universe perspective.
 The Uncountability Mirage is startling but it isn't earth-shattering on its own.
 However, the last two mirages are fundamentally incompatible with the universe perspective.
 The Finiteness Mirage — which actually implies the Wellfoundedness Mirage — is especially striking since it asserts that no universe understands true finiteness.
 This is a chilling thought for most mathematicians, even those who do not espouse the classical universe view.
 After reading Hamkins's account, I wondered what kind of arithmetical consequences the multiverse axioms have.
 This is an important question since an arithmetical disagreement between the multiverse view and the universe view would make the divide much more than a different perspective.

 To answer this question, let's step outside the multiverse and take a divine perspective where we understand true finiteness.
 From this divine perspective, we will analyze the multiverse and see what we could possibly infer from these mirages.
-We will first reverse engineer the key ingredients in the consistency proof of {% include t cite='GitHam10p' %} and then rebuild the multiverse with minimal assumptions on our divine understanding.
+We will first reverse engineer the key ingredients in the consistency proof of {% include t.cite _='GitHam10p' %} and then rebuild the multiverse with minimal assumptions on our divine understanding.
 From this process, we will then see that the true consequences of the multiverse view cannot exceed these minimal assumptions.
 In order to carry this out, we will need to make a some additional assumptions how the multiverse relates to our divine world.
 The first of these is that while no individual universe understands true finiteness, they collectively do understand true finiteness.

 Divine Finiteness
 : _Every truly nonstandard finite ordinal in some universe is nonstandard in some larger universe._